UzL-ITS/pethmr.github.io/about.md

 will be realized as programs and software systems, respectively, in the further work packages 2 and 3.

-AP Lead: This work package is led by IFIS.
+WP Lead: This work package is led by IFIS.

 Result: Provision of modeling techniques as well as architectures and algorithms for WP 2 and 3; metrics for evaluating the results of vulnerability